 Develop a comprehensive and sustainable funding model that includes but is not limited to such approaches as corporate partnerships, philanthropy and comprehensive fees for all students to enhance wellness and recreation opportunities and facilities.

-Create an enterprise zone at College Corner that links the graduate health science building to the main campus.
+Create an enterprise zone at University Corner that links the graduate health science building to the main campus.

-The College will partner with the City of Lynchburg to create an enterprise zone at College Corner that links the graduate health science building to the main campus.This enterprise zone could lead to the construction of a rotary at the intersection that will enhance pedestrian safety as well as promoting sustainability through decreased power usage and fuel savings.
-Additionally, the Blackwater Creek trail will be extended through this intersection as it moves onto College property, further enhancing recreation for the community and for the College.
+The University will partner with the City of Lynchburg to create an enterprise zone at University Corner that links the graduate health science building to the main campus.This enterprise zone could lead to the construction of a rotary at the intersection that will enhance pedestrian safety as well as promoting sustainability through decreased power usage and fuel savings.
+Additionally, the Blackwater Creek trail will be extended through this intersection as it moves onto University property, further enhancing recreation for the community and for the University.

 Enhance the service-orientation and delivery of services by employing customer relationship management (CRM) systems and upgraded data systems.